cuperman007/rbca/README.md

-# rbca
+# RBCA Website
-Source repository for RBCA website.
-HTML only, not private.
+Source repository for RBCA website, hosted via gh-pages.
+This repository only contains HTML so, does not need to be private.